filipealmeida/probespawner/README.md

 # Why probespawner
 Policies forbidding running rivers and installing plugins in the elasticsearch nodes were instated.
 Probespawner got written initally to perform some tasks that [elasticsearch-river-jdbc](https://github.com/jprante/elasticsearch-river-jdbc) feeder did not address and to come around the bugs and difficulties if setting up one such feeder.
-Other work extended from there to support monitoring and performance statistics on the OSes.
+Other work extended from there to support troubleshooting, monitoring and performance statistics on the OS and applications.
+See the examples folder for some practical uses.

 # How does probespawner work

-Probespawner reads a JSON configuration file stating a list of inputs and the outputs for each, much like [logstash](https://www.elastic.co/products/logstash).
+Probespawner reads a JSON configuration file stating a list of inputs and the outputs, much like [logstash](https://www.elastic.co/products/logstash).
 The inputs provided are either JMX (probing a JVM), JDBC (querying a database) or execution of programs in different platforms.
 Each is called a probe.
 The data acquired cyclically from these input sources are sent to Elasticsearch, stdout or file.